primiano/perfetto-docs/docs/instrumentation/tracing-sdk.md

 `TracingInitArgs.backends = perfetto::kInProcessBackend` when initializing the
 SDK, see examples below.

-This mode only to generate traces that contain only events emitted by the app, but not other types of events (e.g. scheduler traces).
+This mode is used to generate traces that contain only events emitted by the app, but not other types of events (e.g. scheduler traces).

 The main advantage is that by running fully in-process, it doesn't require any